 Our speech and language therapy includes:

-- communication skills tests in 1-to-1 activities, in the classroom (if needed), and from talking to important people in your/s your child’s life
+- communication skills tests in 1-to-1 activities, in the classroom (if needed), and from talking to important people in your/your child’s life

-- setting targets, helping you/your child work towards them and helping you to reflect on your progress
+- target settings, helping you/your child/pupil work towards them and helping you to reflect on your progress

 - activities to help develop your communication skills between sessions